R-git-ui/StudentPortal-Downloads/README.md

 You're on a page → Socket.IO connects in the background → Something happens server-side (approval, new post, blocked IP) → Flask emits a socket event
-  → Your browser receives it and updates the UI — no page refresh needed
+  → The app receives it and updates the UI — no page refresh needed
 ```

 ---